View FREE Lessons!

 Definition of Product Differentiation:

-is a marketing strategy companies use to build brand loyalty and make their product more attractive by emphasizing a difference between their product and the products of their competitors.
+is a marketing strategy companies use to build brand loyalty and make their products more attractive by emphasizing a difference between their products and their competitors' products.

 Lemonade is lemonade, right?
 Wrong.
 Lemonade can be freshly squeezed, sweeter, frozen, pink, and perhaps many other variations.
 Companies strive to separate themselves from their competitors by providing some aspect of the good or service they sell that will build customer loyalty – thereby reducing price competition.
 For example, Country Time lemonade has been marketed as a "good old fashioned lemonade" appealing to the memories of how quenching a glass of lemonade was on hot summer days before air conditioning.

 Product differentiation may narrow the market some, but it builds brand loyalty by attracting customers who prefer the characteristic a company provides to the standard product.
 Ideally sales would increase because that characteristic draws buyers from competitors.
 For example, assume your company is part of the $1 billion lemonade market, and your company has sales of $50 million.
 You believe offering pink lemonade will increase sales to $60 million, even though some lemonade drinkers are turned away by pink lemonade.
 Profits are further enhanced because many customers are willing to pay a higher price for the pink lemonade.

 Consumers have different tastes.
 Companies strive to exploit these differences by distinguishing themselves from competing products.
 The differentiation may be in the quality of the product.
 Other companies may emphasize customer service.
 Still others may use its packaging to attract buyers.
 The table below lists some of the most common ways companies differentiate the goods and services they sell.